article

 Probability

 Probability measures the likelihood of an asset succumbing to a risk in any given year.
 Probability does not consider the significance of a risk’s impact.
-A commonly used scoring scale used in cybersecurity risk assessments to measure probability is the frequency of the risk manifesting itself.
+A commonly used scoring scale used in a cybersecurity risk assessment to measure probability is the frequency of the risk manifesting itself.

 Impact